 View of the Schoeinge or street piling on the East River shore near present Coenties Slip - the dock and river front to Wall Street

-View of a house on the north east corner of Exchange Place & Broad Street about the year 1680
+Colorized illustration of pedestrians in front of a Dutch-style house, constructed on the north east corner of Exchange Place & Broad Street.

 Learn all about NYC’s fascinating past by exploring the natural forces that shaped the environment and landscape, along with the people who would transform the “Island of Many Hills” into the greatest and most influential city in the world.